1DSAG/UI5-Best-Practice/docs/Performance/promise.md

 }
 ```

 The success and error handling can now be done after invoking the method.
+This is done by applying the [Promise Chain Pattern](#chaining-multiple-odata-calls-together).

 ```js
 readMyEntity(12345)